The Circles - Book Four - Chapter 11

 "We have known you only two days, sir," Elffled giggled, a soft blush coloring her cheeks.

-Elffled gave him a playfully skeptic look.
+Elffled gave the old miller a playfully skeptical look.
 "What did you do to get into so much trouble?"

 "Lass, it is a long tale, and I will not tell it until I have given the two of you a surprise for your birthday."